 When can I see the Perseids?

-NASA says the best time to view the Perseids is between midnight and dawn on Aug.
-12 and Aug.
-13. Be sure to give yourself time for your eyes to adjust to the night sky -- about 45 minutes -- before the meteor shower begins.
-That means looking up at the night sky, and putting that phone screen away to get the best view.
+The Perseid meteor shower takes place Wednesday through Sunday, and peaks Thursday through Saturday.
+The best time to view the Perseids is between midnight and dawn on Friday and Saturday.
+NASA suggests that you give yourself time for your eyes to adjust to the night sky – about 45 minutes – before the meteor shower begins.
+That means looking up at the night sky, and putting your cellphone away to get the best view.
 Grab a blanket and lie down to get the full, cosmic experience.

 Where should I go in NYC?

 When it comes to spots to view the Perseids in New York, a clear sky is key.
 Opt for large spaces, like parks and beaches, that will give you the best view of the night sky.
 Depending on where you live, head to places like Central Park or Inwood Hill Park, Van Cortlandt Park, Prospect Park, Flushing Meadows-Corona Park or Clove Lake Park.